Egil Krogh: Private sector

 In 2007, Krogh and his son Matthew wrote the book Integrity: Good People, Bad Choices, and Life Lessons from the White House.
-The upcoming HBO limited series White House Plumbers, starring Woody Harrelson and Justin Theroux, is partly based on Integrity.
+The HBO limited series White House Plumbers, starring Woody Harrelson and Justin Theroux, is partly based on Integrity.
 He was a frequent lecturer on the topic of legal ethics, having visited many schools, bar associations and other gatherings of lawyers and judges.
 As of 2014, he was a speaker at events where he talked about his experiences.

 Personal

 Krogh's marriages to Suzanne Lowell, Laura Lee Carkener, and Ann Horton all ended in divorce.
 Survivors include his partner, Nancy Glenn Hansen of Washington; two sons from his first marriage, Peter, of Nevada City, California, and Matthew, of Bellingham, Washington; a stepdaughter from his second, Laura Dail, of Manhattan, New York; a son from his third, James, of Shelton, Washington; two sisters; and five grandchildren.

 Death

-Krogh died from heart failure in Washington, D.C. on January 18, 2020, at age 80.
+Krogh died from heart failure in Washington, D.C., on January 18, 2020, at age 80.